jsdealy/latin/miscellae/guideToLatinConversation.md

 I am not myself.

-Pass along, 1 want noth-
+Pass along, 1 want nothing from you.
-ing from you.

 That relieved me a
 little.

-It has become a pro-
+It has become a proverb.
-verb.

 That has passed into a
 proverb.